-Your journey on an elephant’s back or a 4WD jeep will usually be accompanied by an experienced guide who has a wide knowledge about these landscape and wild animals that live there.
-Jungle Safari Packages incorporate a variety of other safari exercises such as canoeing, scenery walk, and bird watching.
+Your journey on an elephant’s back or a 4WD jeep will usually be accompanied by an experienced guide who has a wide knowledge about these landscapes and wild animals that live there.
+Jungle Safari Packages incorporate a variety of other safari exercises such as canoeing, scenery walking, and bird watching.
 It also gives the one in a lifetime opportunity to explore the highest grasslands in the world.
-Journey through the tropical woods in the company of a wide range of wildlife including rare species like Royal Bengal Tiger and One-horned Rhinoceros.
+Journey through the tropical woods in the company of a wide range of wildlife including rare species like the Royal Bengal Tiger and One-horned Rhinoceros.

 Now, we take a closer look into two prime locations for jungle safari adventures in Nepal.

 Chitwan Jungle Safari Tour